You have watched 40 hours of video content. You understood everything the instructor explained. You feel completely ready.

 Sound familiar?
-This is the video course trap—feeling prepared without actually being prepared.
+This is the video course trap: feeling prepared without actually being prepared.
+The gap between watching someone do it and doing it yourself is wider than most candidates expect.

 Video Courses vs. Hands-On Labs